augustinh22/AIQ/README.md

 ### Discover tiles
 * python iq_download.py -l Salzburg -t ? -d 2016-11-10
    * This query returns all results identified as including 'Salzburg' as well as lists all of the tiles located within the package.
 Not so relevant now for single tile packages.

 # conversion.py
-* This script runs without any parameters, converting the bands in IMG_DATA folders located in the directory structure of C:\tempS2 and saving the results in a new folder called PROC_DATA.
-  It uses GDAL, Numpy and SciPy to convert bands to 8-bit, resample the 20m resolution bands to 10m resolution, modify outliers (e.g. clouds) and create a 6 band stack out of these pre-processed bands.
-  It also creates a fake thermal layer (110 constant) for use in SIAM.
+This script runs without any parameters, converting the bands in IMG_DATA folders located in the directory structure of C:\tempS2 and saving the results in a new folder called PROC_DATA.
+It uses __GDAL__, __Numpy__ and __SciPy__ to convert bands to 8-bit, resample the 20m resolution bands to 10m resolution, modify outliers (e.g. clouds) and create a 6 band stack out of these pre-processed bands.
+It also creates a fake thermal layer (110 constant) for use in the Satellite Image Automatic Mapper™ (SIAM™) created by Andrea Baraldi.

 # restructure.py
-* This script copies all of the tile specific folders from the main directory structure (i.e. folders inside the GRANULE folder) and pastes them in the defined root (e.g. C:\tempS2).
-After moving, it deletes the original structure.
-  This is necessary due to long file names, even with the data published after 06.12.16, and since data outside the GRANULE folders is not used.
+This script moves all of the tile specific folders from the main directory structure (i.e. folders inside the GRANULE folder) to the defined root directory (e.g. C:\tempS2).
+After moving, it moves the remaining original structure into a metadata folder in the root directory.
+This restructuring is necessary due to long path names, even with the data published after 06.12.16.
+Data outside the GRANULE folders is not required anyways.

 # batch.py
-* This script runs without any parameters, but requires user input using a GUI.
-  It automatically creates a SIAM output folder within PROC_DATA and a batch script to process all .dat files created in __conversion.py__ or otherwise located within a PROC_DATA folder within the defined root directory (in this case, C:\tempS2).
-  Launching the batchfile automatically after creation will be added at a later date.
+This script runs without any parameters, but requires user input using a GUI.
+It automatically creates a SIAM™ output folder within PROC_DATA in each tile folder.
+A batch script is produced to process all .dat files created in __conversion.py__ or otherwise located within a PROC_DATA folder within the defined root directory (in this case, C:\tempS2).
+Running the batch file automatically could be easily incorporated, but is undesired at this time.

 ![Batch GUI](/images/batch_tk.jpg?raw=true "Batch GUI")

+# siamstack.py
+This script creates stacks of specific information layers created by SIAM™, and saves them directly in each tile folder.
+Two stacks are created for each tile, one for semi-concept layers and another for mask layers.
+Currently the the 33 and 96 semi-concept layers are put into one stack and the binary vegetation and urban seed masks into another.
+This could be easily modified, depending on user requirements.

+# Scripts in the IQ folder
+These scripts are required for the [WCSTImport](http://rasdaman.org/wiki/WCSTImportGuide) for Rasdaman array databases.
+JSON ingredients files were manually modified to include the desired file paths to the SIAM™ semi-concept (i.e. class) and mask stacks.
+The S2_insert-metadata.py script, also known as the recipe script and primarily coded by M. Sudmanns, also required manual adjustments of file paths for each study area import.